 To get certified through the PTCB, you’ll have to pass an exam.
 Certification through the NHA requires one year of work experience, or completion of a training program.
 You can specialize as a general pharmacy tech, community pharmacy tech, or central pharmacy operations technician.
 To maintain your certification, you’ll take a re-certification exam every two years after completing 20 hours of continuing education.

 Soft skills that are helpful if you work as a pharmacy tech are excellent customer service, listening, and math skills.
 After all, you’re kind of working in the retail world, dealing with customers and money!
 You’ll also need to be detail-oriented: One wrong prescription could have disastrous ramifications.

-As a pharmacy technician, you will earn a median annual salary of more than $30K.
-Entry level, you’ll make $21K.
-Once you’ve gained a few years of work experience, your salary can raise to more than $45K.
-These numbers are an approximation and taken from BLS data.
+As a pharmacy technician, you will earned a mean annual salary of $40,260 in 2022.
+Entry level positions paid $29,640 on average.
+Once you’ve gained work experience, your salary can increase to around $50,000.
+These numbers are approximations and taken from BLS data.
 Depending on where you live, work, and your experience level, your salary could be very different.

 This salary information was updated in May of 2023.